Medical Tech Overview

 Medical technicians can also enjoy an upward career trajectory.
 Earning a bachelor’s degree to become a medical technologist is one way to advance.

-According to the U.S. Bureau of Labor Statistics (BLS), the majority (52 percent) of med techs work in hospitals.
+According to the U.S. Bureau of Labor Statistics (BLS), the majority (47%) of med techs work in hospitals.
 Other places include doctors’ offices and medical and diagnostic laboratories.
 For instance, a histotechnician, who cuts and stains tissues, may find a solid career in labs.
+Your salary will depend upon your specialization within the field, as well as education, location, and years of experience.

 A career in phlebotomy has many options.
 Phlebotomists work at hospitals, donation facilities, labs and anywhere else blood is drawn and analyzed.
 Some work in home health care and travel to patients who are home-bound.